leopro/trip-planner/README.md

 - Framework's revenge: Symfony 2.5 and Doctrine 2.5
 - InfrastructureBundle
 - Mapping entities and value objects ... ops, Doctrine seems not work with a Value Object (with strategy auto) as identity for another entity
+- Configuring services and creating Infrastructure services: Repository, Adapter for Validator, Validation ... ops, the Symfony's dispatcher does not fit